 India moved a step closer towards becoming a cashless economy with the launch of Unified Payment Interface (UPI).
 With this new payment method, your smartphones will soon double up as virtual debit cards and you’ll be able to send or receive money instantly.
+Along with Bharat QR code, it can help you get rid of your wallet all together.

 “For a number of years, we have been saying we need a revolution in banking in India.
 I think we can confidently say the revolution is upon us.
 What we have in India is the most sophisticated public payments infrastructure in the world,” Rajan said at the launch of the UPI.